EagleGenomics-cookbooks/cutadapt/README.md

 ===========
 This Cookbook to installs cutadapt.

-cutadapt removes adapter sequences from high-throughput sequencing data.
+Cutadapt removes adapter sequences from high-throughput sequencing data.
 This is usually necessary when the read length of the sequencing machine is longer than the molecule that is sequenced, for example when sequencing microRNAs.

 https://code.google.com/p/cutadapt/